brainsum/ladislavpapp.at/user/themes/ladislavpapp/README.md

 - `npm run prod` or `gulp prod`: run it before commit: it will create the minified version of CSS and JS.

+The prod task will create a separeted css for lager screens.
+After prod task, please run `gulp critical` task too to generate critical CSS for above the fold.
+Unfortunately the used critical plugin can't move the generated `csscritical.css` to given place, so please move it by manual it from theme's root to `templates/_inline` direcory!

 _There are more gulp tasks, check them out in `package.json` and `gulpfile.js`._

 ## Structure